JonathanOmisore/SkyPi/README.md

 # SkyPi
-WebSockets are a relatively new technology that faciliates communication between the server and the web browser; SkyPi uses WebSockets to allow you to access your Raspberry Pi from any device with a web browser.
+WebSockets are a relatively new technology that faciliates communication between the server and the web browser.
+SkyPi uses WebSockets to allow you to access your Raspberry Pi from any device with a web browser.
 Data is exchanged in JSON format.

 ## Dependencies: